We're not getting any younger!

 Because our bodies are miraculous machines, we do have some margin in our lives for neglect, especially when we are young.
 We can overeat, under sleep, over stress, etc. and our bodies forgive us, make the adjustments, and go on.
 But this is only true up to a point and, as we age, that point happens sooner and sooner.
 Eventually, there is little or no margin left, and we must toe the line or else our bodies will fail.

 Age Concern: Older adults may be susceptible to a deficiency of Vitamin B-12 because the stomach may not contain the proper amount of hydrochloric acid causing poor absorption of this important B vitamin.

 Recent studies have shown that post-menopausal women who pursue a low calorie diet to lose weight, will also lose muscle strength.
 This is because the combination of age and protein deficiency causes muscle wasting in addition to fat loss.
 One way to address this issue is to add several servings of whey protein to your low calorie diet.
 This will supply needed protein, as well as satiety, without adding too many calories for effective weight loss.

 Here is a list of ways to address the age concern regarding healthy eating.

 Healthy Eating Strategies for Older Adults

-*Get some healthy fats including Omega-3’s every day with fish oil or freshly ground flax seed.
+-Get some healthy fats including Omega-3’s every day with fish, fish oil or freshly ground flax seed.

-*Get some sunshine each day, whenever possible, to keep Vitamin D levels up.
+-Get some sunshine (just not too much!) each day, whenever possible, to keep Vitamin D levels up.